 Contribution margin helps in studying how revenue or sales affect profits or net income.
 It is expressed as a percentage, and we can calculate the contribution margin ratio by subtracting sales from variable expenses and dividing it by sales.
 Basically, it tells the marginal benefit of making or producing one more unit.
 In absolute terms, it represents the earnings available to pay for the fixed expenses.

-We can calculate contribution margin in three forms – In total; Per unit and As a ratio.
+We can calculate contribution margin in three forms – In total, Per unit, and As a ratio.
 All three forms together help us understand how different factors – sales price, sales volume, variable costs, and fixed costs – connect to each other.
-Thus, they allow managers and management to make better decisions when it comes to sales and costs.
+Thus, they allow managers and management to make better decisions regarding sales and costs.

 Three Forms of Calculating Contribution

 One can also use the contribution margin to prepare a contribution margin income statement.
-This statement helps in understanding how sales will affect profitability and also cost behavior.
+This statement helps understand how sales will affect profitability and cost behavior.
 Amounts, such as sales, variable costs, and contribution margin, change in proportion to each other.
 For instance, if sales increase by 10%, then contribution margin and variable costs would also rise by 10%.
-The fixed costs, however, remains the same.
+The fixed costs, however, remain the same.